BShowen/Linked_list_in_Ruby/README.md

 ```

 ### find(data)
 This function allows you to see if your list contains the provided data, and if it does it returns the index where the data is located otherwise returns nil.
 This function accepts 0 - 3 arguments.
-Please only provide this function with 1 argument or you will receive an error or an infinite loop.
+Please only provide this function with 1 argument (data) or you will receive an error or an infinite loop.
 This function works recursively with the last 2 arguments set by default.
 Example
 ```
 new_list = LinkedList.new